TracingWithPrivacy/paper/pp-contact-tracer.md

 3. User B uses the app as well.
 His device listens for broadcasted contact addresses.
-On receiving such an address, the app encrypts it to the global backend public key, annotates it with the time, and stores it in a log (contact-log) on the device.
+On receiving such an address, the app encrypts it to the global backend public key, annotates it with the time (and potentially location data), and stores it in a log (contact-log) on the device.

 4. Each installation of the app contineously removes entries from the contact-log if they are older than a configured duration.